Mammoth777/nilbbs/Readme.md

     nilbbs.exe
     ```

+    *   To run in the background on Linux/macOS (using nohup):

+    ```bash
+    # Run in background and redirect output to nohup.out
+    nohup ./nilbbs &

+    # Or specify a custom log file
+    nohup ./nilbbs > nilbbs.log 2>&1 &

+    # Check if the process is running
+    ps aux | grep nilbbs
+    ```

 The server will start at http://localhost:8080.

 You can configure the application using environment variables, such as setting the port or the automatic post deletion time.
 See the [Configuration](#configuration) section for details.